 What happens after End of Support?

-The cycle of update releases and support will certainly continue for a few more years.
-That’s how it was with the previous Windows versions.
+The cycle of update releases and support will certainly continue for several years.
+This was the case with previous Windows versions.
 But at some point the end of lifetime will come.
-After that, it’s business as usual:
+After that, it goes on like this:

 - End of mainstream support: updates continue to appear for up to five years after Windows 11 is discontinued, usually to improve security.